 The best part is that it’s so incredibly easy to make!
 It does take several hours to marinade so you’ll want to plan ahead when making this dish, but putting it together is easy-peasy!

 The typical cuts of pork for Char Siu is pork shoulder (specifically the shoulder blade as it has a little bit more marbling), pork belly (a lot more pork fat) or pork tenderloin (very lean but very tender).

 Personally, I feel that pork shoulder blade is the ideal cut for Char Siu.
 You get a good amount of pork meat with a good ratio of fat – just enough to keep the pork tender but not make you feel guilty 🙂 That’s the cut I used here in this post’s photographs.

 You’ll need 1 1/2 pounds of pork for this recipe.
 Cut them lengthwise into approximately 2 – 3 inch strips.

 Cover the pork with the marinade, making sure that each piece of pork meat is thoroughly coated.
-A great way to do this is to put the marinade and pork in to a large Ziploc bag, seal the bag shut, then gently massage it.
-Allow the pork to marinade in the fridge for at least 3 hours, up to overnight.
+A great way to do this is to put the marinade and pork into a large Ziploc bag, seal the bag shut, then gently massage it.
+Allow the pork to marinate in the fridge for at least 3 hours, up to overnight.

 Normally, Chinese BBQ Pork is cooked over the grill (duh…that’s why they call it BBQ), but we’re going to roast and broil it in the oven because it’s much more convenient and it works just as well.